 What you will study

-This course is made up of 3 separate but interrelated blocks.
-Due to differences in the legal frameworks for social workers in each of the 4 countries of the United Kingdom, you may study material that is nation specific law for the area in which you intend to practice as a social worker.
+This course is made up of three separate but interrelated blocks.
+Due to differences in the legal frameworks for social workers in each of the four nations of the United Kingdom, you may study material that is nation specific law for the area in which you intend to practice as a social worker.

 Block 1 addresses the legal context.
 This is essential preparatory knowledge for practice, to ensure that you are aware of the opportunities, responsibilities, and constraints of the professional social work practice environment.